Reliability - What Fails and What Do We Do About It?

 An Engineering Business Function, should be responsible for selecting equipment that maximizes design reliability, and in a joint design process with Production and Maintenance is set up to be designed for maintainability.

 This is where the essential initial strategies of run-to-failure (design for maintainability), interval-based maintenance (maintainability/reliability) and condition-based maintenance first need to be planned for.
-Making access to components made as easy as possible to shorten downtime durations.
+Making access to components made as easy as possible to shorten downtime duration.

 The role of any maintenance department towards a Reliable Operation is essentially to take ownership of monitoring the condition of equipment.
-Identified (potential) issues can be processed into actions in an effective and efficient manner to execute work that stops completely, or slows down further degradation of the equipment.
+Identified (potential) issues can be processed into actions in an effective and efficient manner to execute work that stops completely or slows down further degradation of the equipment.

 - Procurement and Logistics

-2. What equipment / component to track?
+2. What Equipment/Component to track?

 Most capital projects are focusing on designing systems based on the production processes required.
 Basically these designs result in a collection of components, organized into individual pieces of equipment, which are then coupled together to form systems.